NamHyelin/Yolov4_split_learning/README.md

 # YOLOv4 Split Learning
 Code for "S. Kook, S. Baek, H. Nam and S. -L. Kim, "Demo: ML-based Vision Classification in the Smart Brewing Factory Testbed," 2022 IEEE International Conference on Communications Workshops (ICC Workshops), Seoul, Korea, Republic of, 2022, pp. 1-2, doi: 10.1109/ICCWorkshops53468.2022.9915030."

+# Getting started
+Local and Server model can operate in same computing device, or they should be connected through a shared port.

+* Server : /Server/main_server.py